 As Christians, we are to share Christ with those around us.
 But how do we also witness in a world in which everyone is cautious about everyone and everything around them?

-It may seem hard to get our eyes off our current situation, but we must.
+It may seem hard to get our eyes off the pandemic, but we must.
 I had to look in the mirror, get out my Bible, and do what I am about to encourage you to do: look at the glass as half full instead of half empty!

 We must stand up and boldly confess that today is the day of salvation!
 Greater is He who is in us than he that is in the world!
 We can do all things through Christ who gives us strength!
 We are as bold as a lion!
 Jesus came that we might have life and have it more abundantly!
 We are healed!
 No weapon formed against us shall prosper!
 (See 2 Corinthians 6:2; 1 John 4:4; Philippians 4:13; Proverbs 28:1; John 10:10; Isaiah 53:5; Isaiah 54:17)

 Jesus said, “I only do what I see the Father do.
 I only say what I hear the Father say.” (see John 5:19) So, as we go about like Jesus did, we simply need to listen to the Holy Spirit, and He will tell us where to go.
-As we begin to get our eyes off ourselves and look to a neighbour or friend or loved one and reach out to them, God will also meet our own needs and wants!
+As we begin to get our eyes off ourselves and look to a neighbour or friend or loved one and reach out to them, God will also meet our own needs and wants, even in a pandemic!

 And to encourage you further, below are some testimonies from our students Evangelism Class at Kenneth Copeland Bible College: